 A candidate must be a citizen of any of the countries/ must satisfy the citizenship of the below-mentioned countries:

-The government of India will issue a certificate of eligibility in favor of those candidates who belongs to categories 2, 3, 4 and 5 above.
+The government of India will issue a certificate of eligibility in favor of those candidates who belong to categories 2, 3, 4 and 5 above.

 Eligibility criteria for ex-servicemen who will be competing in SSC Stenographer 2021 are explained below: